yunchang-z/ecephys_spike_sorting/README.md

 These scripts are easy to customize to send the output to different directories.

-To run scripts in pipenv, open a Windows command line, activate the environment, navigate to the ecephys_spike_sorting\scripts directory and enter:
+To run scripts in pipenv, open a Windows command line, navigate to the ecephys_spike_sorting\scripts directory and enter:

 ```shell
    pipenv shell